marcosbarbosa031/epic7_automation/README.md

 To use the automation you'll have to pass as an argument, the time, in seconds it takes for the battle to end.

-Open the game and select the phase you want and hit ***Ready*** to make sure you're on the Select Team screen.
+Open the game and select the phase you want and hit ***Ready*** to make sure you're on the Select Supporter screen.

 <div>
   <img src="https://i.imgur.com/uGE5RFS.png" width="auto" height="100%">